aldrinm/recipes-korny-info/_recipes/kohlrabi-and-peanut-stirfry.md

 - Serve with a little lime juice to taste, season lightly if needed and sprinkle with coriander.
 ---

-Source: [Riverford](https://www.riverford.co.uk/mil/recipes/view/recipe/kohl-rabi-and-peanut-stir-fry) - our veg box people have some great recipes!
-Our toddler _loved_ this at about 12 months old - it was our gateway to stir-fry dishes
+Another excellent Riverford veg box recipe - Our toddler _loved_ this at about 12 months old - it was our gateway to stir-fry dishes

 Mildly sweet kohlrabi is a worthwhile vegetable but it needs tender treatment - the Asian seasonings here give it a real boost, with the peanut butter accentuating its delicate nutty flavour.
 This is a great quick weeknight dinner.